Generated Composites with Prolectric in Final Cut Pro X

 Where do I find Prolectric?

-Once the installation is complete, you can find Prolectric in the FCPX Title library.
+Once the installation is complete, you can find Prolectric in the FCPX Generators library.